Nursing Training Exam Failed: Retake & Options 2026

 • Practical exam has the highest failure rate (12-15%)

-• After 3 failures: Training definitively not passed
+• After failing 3 times: training definitively failed

 • Alternatives: Nursing assistant, other health professions, reorientation